You are here

 Learn the Secret Many Motorcycle Tourists Already Know

-With winding roads boasting impressive scenery, Nelson Kootenay Lake is a must-ride destination for Kootenay motorcycle touring.
+With winding roads boasting impressive scenery, Kootenay Lake is a must-ride destination for motorcycle touring.
 Most roads have well maintained surfaces, great visibility and many passing areas.
-There are also many opportunities to stop off for a bite to eat and visit quaint neighbouring communities.
+There are also many opportunities to stop off for a bite to eat and visit charming towns and communities.

 Visit our local motorcycle shop, Main Jet in Nelson BC, and chat with the team there for information on where to ride, road conditions and get your bike all ready for your trip.